 “Good, then it shouldn’t matter what I say then.”

-Some friends are maybe a little bit too close.
+Some friends are maybe a little bit too close for comfort.
 This situation comes up in various forms in everybody’s life: long-time friend screws up, but instead of taking personal responsibility, expects you to shoulder some of the responsibility with them because “that’s what friends do.”

 “Oh, I’ve tried.
 Nobody likes an old lady like me.
 You two are my children.
 You’re supposed to take care of me.”